mpvginde/pySTEPS-BE/docs/source/product.rst

    :align: center
    :width: 600px

-   ALARO (left) and AROME (right) forecast of 5 min. accumulated rainfall valid at 2021-01-27 04:30 UTC.
+   ALARO (left) and AROME (right) forecast of instantaneous precipitation rate valid at 2021-01-27 04:30 UTC.
 Both forecast were started at 2021-01-27 00:00 UTC.

 .. note::
-   More detailed information can be found in:
+   More detailed information on the NWP models can be found in:
    Termonia, P., Fischer, C., Bazile, E., Bouyssel, F., Brožková, R., Bénard, P., Bochenek, B., Degrauwe, D., Derková, M., El Khatib, R., Hamdi, R., Mašek, J., Pottier, P., Pristov, N., Seity, Y., Smolíková, P., Španiel, O., Tudor, M., Wang, Y., Wittmann, C., and Joly, A.: The ALADIN System and its canonical model configurations AROME CY41T1 and ALARO CY40T1, *Geosci.
 Model Dev*., 11, 257–281, https://doi.org/10.5194/gmd-11-257-2018, 2018.

-The pySTEPS Product
+The pySTEPS-BE Product
 --------------------
 Currently, the pySTEPS nowcast is run every 2 hours (00:05, 02:05, 04:05, ...) for 71 timesteps of 5 minutes, resulting in a forecast range of 5h and 55 min.
 The nowcast has a domain identical to the radar analysis domain and exists of 48 members.
 Nowcasted rainfall rate fields are provided every timestep (5 min).